-Source Description Funds & Budget Donation of funds for Donations voluntarily contributed by In 2018-19, ₹25 lakh carrying out work by industrialists, institutions, public and sanctioned to carry out works temple spiritually inclined persons in 2 temples Temple Fund Affluent temples carry out Tiruppani from In 18-19, ₹68.78 crore their own surplus funds. sanctioned from temple fund for 316 temples.
-Diversion of Surplus Funds As per the Act, temples short of funds, receive In 18-19, ₹1.91 crore of Other Temples funds through diversion of surplus funds of sanctioned by diversion for 9 affluent temples. temples.
+Source Description Funds & Budget Donation of funds for Donations voluntarily contributed by In 2018-19, ₹25 lakh carrying out work by industrialists, institutions, public and sanctioned to carry out temple spiritually inclined persons works in 2 temples Temple Fund Affluent temples carry out Tiruppani In 18-19, ₹68.78 crore from their own surplus funds. sanctioned from temple fund for 316 temples.
+Diversion of Surplus As per the Act, temples short of funds, In 18-19, ₹1.91 crore Funds of Other Temples receive funds through diversion of sanctioned by diversion for 9 surplus funds of affluent temples. temples.
 Government Grant Annual grant made by government for In 17-18, grant of ₹6 crore Tiruppani was disbursed to 32 temples HR&CE Administrative Instead of annual govt. grant, in 14-15.
-It was In 14-15, grant of ₹6 crore Fund sanctioned from this fund was disbursed to 36 temples Common Good Fund Separate fund created out of voluntary In 18-19, ₹3.79 crore donations by individuals and contributions of disbursed to 104 temples. religious institutions.
-Temple Development Fund Corpus fund of ₹8 crore created from surplus In 18-19, ₹17.99 lakh fund of affluent temples.
-Interest accruing disbursed to 1 temple. from this corpus is utilized for Tiruppani.
-Village Temples Created by diversion of surplus fund of Palani In 18-19, ₹6.34 crore Renovation Fund Temple, to provide financial assistance to disbursed to 634 temples. small village temples Temple Renovation and Created in 1991 using donation of CM, and - Charitable Fund then donations from philanthropists, industrialists and general public Donor works executed Donors carry out Tiruppani using their own In 18-19, 396 such works directly by devotees funds under Department's Supervision sanctioned in 211 temples at cost of ₹24.10 crore.
+In 14-15, grant of ₹6 crore Fund It was sanctioned from this fund was disbursed to 36 temples Common Good Fund Separate fund created out of voluntary In 18-19, ₹3.79 crore donations by individuals and disbursed to 104 temples. contributions of religious institutions. - Temple Development Corpus fund of ₹8 crore created from In 18-19, ₹17.99 lakh Fund surplus fund of affluent temples. disbursed to 1 temple.
+Interest accruing from this corpus is utilized for Tiruppani.
+Village Temples Created by diversion of surplus fund of In 18-19, ₹6.34 crore Renovation Fund Palani Temple, to provide financial disbursed to 634 temples. assistance to small village temples Temple Renovation and Created in 1991 using donation of CM, - Charitable Fund and then donations from philanthropists, industrialists and general public Donor works executed Donors carry out Tiruppani using their In 18-19, 396 such works directly by devotees own funds under Department's sanctioned in 211 temples at Supervision cost of ₹24.10 crore.
+Renovation Fund for all Temples not under control of In 18-19, ₹10 crore temples in habitation of department within habitations of these disbursed to 1000 temples.
+Adi Dravida and Tribal committees are provided financial - Communities